BAW Ruisheng Wangpai M7: Overview

 The standard length Ruisheng Wangpai M7 is available as a 2, 5, 7-seat MPV, while a longer variant is available as a 9-seater MPV.
 The seat layouts are in a configuration of 2-seat, 5-seat (2+3), 7-seat (2+2+3), and 9-seat (2+2+2+3).

-The BAW Ruisheng Wangpai M7 is available in four powertrain options: pure gasoline, gasoline with CNG, pure electric, and extended range.
+The Ruisheng Wangpai M7 is available in four powertrain options: gasoline, gasoline with CNG, battery electric, and range extended.
 The gasoline variant comes with either a 1.6-liter engine producing 124 hp and 161 Nm of torque, or a 2.0-liter engine producing 144 hp and 200 Nm.
 Both the pure electric and extended-range variants are equipped with lithium iron phosphate batteries that support fast charging, allowing the state of charge to increase from 30% to 80% in just 45 minutes.
 The pure electric version offers a maximum driving range of 310 km, while the extended-range model can reach up to 600 km.